discontinuos/redatam-converter/README-EN.md

 ﻿# REDATAM CONVERTER
 [Spanish Readme Available](https://github.com/discontinuos/redatam-converter/blob/master/README.md).
-Application for extracting information from REDATAM datadatabasess
+Application for extracting raw information from REDATAM databases.

-RedatamConverter is an open source project that lets you read Redatam datadatabasess to export their microdata.
+Redatam Converter is an open source project that lets you read Redatam datadatabasess to export their microdata.
 It was created to recover information of REDATAM databases for statistics analysis using standard tools such as SPSS, STATA, R, etc.

 # DOWNLOADS